Quick Answer

 Sri Lanka's marriage laws — primarily the Marriage Registration Ordinance — permit foreign nationals to marry on the island provided they can demonstrate eligibility (single status, legal age, no impediment to marriage) through properly authenticated documentation.
 The ceremony is performed by a licensed Marriage Registrar, who issues a Sri Lankan marriage certificate that carries legal validity under Sri Lankan law.
 Recognition of this certificate in India requires a further step — typically a petition to the relevant Indian registrar or court — which Panigrahana's legal coordination network handles routinely.

-The Registrar General of Marriages in Colombo is the central authority for foreign national marriages.
+The Registrar General's Department in Colombo is the central authority for foreign national marriages.
 The process is bureaucratic but not complex when properly managed — the primary requirements are document authenticity, advance notice, and patience with the processing timeline.

 Documents Required — The Full Checklist